 When the set of probabilities contain mutually singular probabilities or the controller can influence not only the drift but also the volatility, results are available only in some particular cases.
 Karazas and Sudderth \cite{Karatzas_Sudderth_2001} considered the controller-stopper-game in which the controller is allowed to control the volatility as well as the drift and resolved the saddle point problem for case of one-dimensional state variable using the characterization of the value function in terms of the scale function of the state variable.
 In the multi-dimensional case \cite{Bayraktar_Huang_2013} showed the existence of the value of a game using a comparison principle for viscosity solutions.

-Our technical set-up follows closely that of \cite{ETZ_2012} which analyzed a control problem with discretionary stopping (i.e., $ \underset{\t \in \cS }{\sup} \; \underset{\hP \in \cP}{\sup} \, \hE_\hP [ Y_\t ] $) in a non-Markovian framework with mutually singular probability priors.
+Our technical set-up follows closely that of \cite{ETZ_2012} which analyzed a control problem with discretionary stopping (i.e., $ \underset{\t \in \cT }{\sup} \; \underset{\hP \in \cP}{\sup} \, \hE_\hP [ Y_\t ] $) in a non-Markovian framework with mutually singular probability priors.
 (The solution of this problem was an important technical step in extending the notion of viscosity solutions to the fully nonlinear path-dependent PDEs in \cite{ETZ_2012_part1} and \cite{ETZ_2012_part2}.)
-Nutz and Zhang \cite{NZ_2012} independently and around the same time addressed the problem we are considering by using a different (and an elegant) approach: They exploited the ``tower property" of the nonlinear expectation $\ul{\sE}$ developed in \cite{HN_2012} to derive the $\ul{\sE}$-martingale property of the \emph{discrete time version} of the \emph{lower Snell envelope} $\ul{Z}_t (\o) \dfnn \underset{\t \in \cS^t }{\sup} \, \underset{\hP \in \cP(t,\o) }{\inf} \, \hE_\hP \big[ Y^{t,\o}_\t \big]$, $ (t,\o) \in [0,T] \times \O$.
+Nutz and Zhang \cite{NZ_2012} independently and around the same time addressed the problem we are considering by using a different (and an elegant) approach: They exploited the ``tower property" of the nonlinear expectation $\ul{\sE}$ developed in \cite{HN_2012} to derive the $\ul{\sE}$-martingale property of the \emph{discrete time version} of the \emph{lower Snell envelope} $\ul{Z}_t (\o) := \underset{\t \in \cT^t }{\sup} \, \underset{\hP \in \cP(t,\o) }{\inf} \, \hE_\hP \big[ Y^{t,\o}_\t \big]$, $ (t,\o) \in [0,T] \times \O$.
 In contrast, we take an approach we consider to be very natural: We work with the upper Snell envelope and build our approximations \emph{directly} in continuous time leveraging the known results from the classical optimal stopping theory.
-In the introduction, \cite{NZ_2012} states that they can not work on upper Snell envelope due to the measurability selection issue; see paragraph 3 on page 3 of their paper.
-Our paper resolves this measurability issue.
-(One should note that \cite{NZ_2012} shows that the upper and lower Snell envelopes are the same but only in discrete time; see Lemma 4.11 therein).
-One benefit of our approach is that we do not have to assume that the reward process is bounded since we do not have to rely on the approximation from discrete to continuous time.
-The second benefit is the weaker continuity assumption we impose on the value function in the path; compare Assumptions 3.2 in our paper and in \cite{NZ_2012}, which requires the value of any stopping strategy to be continuous with the same modulus of continuity, which is an assumption that is not easily verifiable.
+In their introduction, \cite{NZ_2012} states that they can not work on upper Snell envelope due to the measurability selection issue; see paragraph 3 on page 3 of their paper.
+Our paper overcomes this issue.
+A major benefit of our approach is that we do not have to assume that the reward process is bounded since we do not have to rely on the approximation from discrete to continuous time.
+Another benefit is the weaker continuity assumption we impose on the value function in the path; compare Assumptions \ref{assum_Z_conti} in our paper and Assumption 3.2 in \cite{NZ_2012}.
+The latter requires the value of any stopping strategy to be continuous with the same modulus of continuity, which is an assumption that is not easily verifiable.
 One strong suit of \cite{NZ_2012} is the saddle point analysis.